kubevirt/containerized-data-importer/README.md

 # Containerized Data Importer
 A declarative Kubernetes utility to import Virtual Machine images for use with [Kubevirt](https://github.com/kubevirt/kubevirt).
 At a high level, a persistent volume claim (PVC), which defines VM-suitable storage via a storage class, is created.
 A custom controller watches for importer specific claims, and when discovered, starts an import/copy process.
 The status of the import process is reflected in the same claim, and when the copy completes Kubevirt can create the VM based on the just-imported image.
+In Addition, the Containerized Data Importer gives the option to clone the imported VM image from one PVC to another one across two different namespaces (A.K.A Host-Assisted cloning).
+This is achieved by creating a new PVC with the 'k8s.io/CloneRequest' annotation indicating the name of the PVC the image is copied from.
+Once the controller detects the PVC, it starts two pods which are responsible for the cloning of the image from one PVC to another using a unix socket that is created on the host itself.
+When the cloning is completed, the PVC which the image was copied to, is assigned with the 'k8s.io/CloneOf' annotation to indicate cloning completion.
+The copied VM image can be used by a new pod only after the cloning process is completed.

 1. [Purpose](#purpose)
 1. [Versions](#versions)